muyangye/Traveling_Salesman_Solver_Google_Maps/README.md

    to create one (❗❗❗ Note: Fees charged by Google may apply ❗❗❗)
 2. Open `index.html`, type an address in the search bar and Google Maps' Autocomplete API will show you a list of addresses. click on one will add a waypoint, the **first** waypoint added is the origin
+3. Check `Return To Origin?` or not, which means whether the solution should include going back to the origin
 3. Click `Calculate Best Route!` at the bottom of `index.html`, enjoy!

 ## ⚙️ Customize Yourself